 Before the concept of running different applications or programs on a system, computers were designed to perform a single program, where a program was inserted on punch tape, and the machines were supposed to perform a similar task again and again.

 But later, when the OS came onto the market, it brought various concepts to computers now.
 Instead of punch tape now, we have multiple libraries of programs that would be linked to a user’s program to assist in operations like input and output and generating computer code from human-readable code.

 What does an OS Do?

-To set communication between the system software with the equivalent hardware the OS use a Device driver, you may have noticed that sometime when we do not have a particular driver installed in our system for our Hardware the computer throw an error of “No Driver Installed,” device drivers are the programs controlled by the operating system to set the communication with the hardware.
+To set communication between the system software with the equivalent hardware, the OS uses a Device driver.
+You may have noticed that sometimes when we do not have a particular driver installed in our system for our Hardware, the computer throws an error of “No Driver Installed,” device drivers are the programs controlled by the operating system to set the communication with the hardware.